decretist/Dissertation/Chapter4/chapter4.md

 of occurrence of the word *quomodo*, which occurs far more frequently in the *dicta* from *de Penitentia* than in either the first- or second-recension *dicta*.
-(See Figure 8 above; *quomodo* is near the center of the hozontal PC1 axis, but is the furthest word from the origin in the negative [down] direction along the vertical PC2 axis.)
+(See Figure 8 above; *quomodo* is near the center of the horizontal PC1 axis, but is the furthest word from the origin in the negative [down] direction along the vertical PC2 axis.)

+Removing the *de Penitentia* sample from the comparison allows us to compare the first- and second-recension *dicta* excluding the *dicta* from *de Penitentia* (the Gratian 1 and Gratian 2 samples) directly.
+The second-recension *dicta* appear to stand in the same relationship to the first-recension *dicta* as the *dicta* from *de Penitentia* stood in relationship to the first- and second-recension *dicta* taken together.
+The second-recension *dicta*, indicated by the + symbol in Figure 10, cluster loosely in the lower-left quadrant, corresponding to negative values for both PC1 and PC2.
+This, again, is not a result consistent with there having been a single author who wrote both the first- and second-recension *dicta*.

 ```
 ------------------------------------------------